RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 ### Download Chrome Driver

 Right now Selenium does not have a browser to execute anything with, so we need to install one.
 In this case we're going to install Chrome.
-First we need to install a Chrome Driver that Selenium can interact with.
+First we need to install a Chrome driver that Selenium can interact with.

 So we download the Chrome driver and like Selenium it is just an executable.

 ```
+# Download the Chrome driver zip
 sudo wget https://chromedriver.storage.googleapis.com/2.33/chromedriver_linux64.zip -P /usr/local/share

+# Unzip the Chrome driver zip
 sudo unzip /usr/local/share/chromedriver_linux64.zip -d /usr/local/share

+# Delete the now unneeded Chrome driver zip
 sudo rm /usr/local/share/chromedriver_linux64.zip
 ```

-Once the Chrome Driver is installed we can edit the way we run Selenium by telling it to use the Chrome Driver by adding the `-D` flag.
-You may also find it useful to use the `-debug` flag as it will help you deal with any problems you may have.
+Once the Chrome driver is installed we can edit the way we run Selenium by telling it to use the Chrome driver by adding the `-D` flag.
+You may also find it useful to use the `-debug` flag as it will help you deal with any problems you may have when running Selenium.

 ```
 java -jar -Dwebdriver.chrome.driver="/usr/local/share/chromedriver" /usr/local/share/selenium/selenium-server-standalone-3.7.1.jar -debug